Informal and carer supports

 Access to alternative care

-Respite care is a service that provides alternative care arrangements for people with disability (ABS 2016).
+Respite care is a service that provides alternative care arrangements for people with disability (ABS 2024).
 Respite care can provide benefits for people with disability as well as their carers.
-It supports participants by giving them some time away from their families, and carers, by giving them a short break from their caring responsibilities (NDIS 2022).
+It helps people with disability who require support needs, by giving them some time away from families and carers.
+It also allows carers time away from caring responsibilities (NDIS 2022).

 The desired population outcome for this measure is to see an increase in carers being able to access suitable carer support.